SMSpp-Project/MCFLemonSolver/README.md

 [makefile-s](makefile-s) including all necessary libraries but not the "core SMS++" one (for the common case in which this is used together with other modules that already include them).
-One relevant case is the [tester comparing MCFBlock + MCFSolver with direct usage of the original :MCFClass solver](test/test.cpp) alluded to in the previous section.
+One relevant case is the [tester comparing MCFBlock + MCFLemonSolver with direct usage of the original solver](test/test.cpp) alluded to in the previous section.
 The makefiles in turn recursively include all the required other makefiles, hence one should only need to edit the "main makefile" for compilation type (C++ compiler and its options) and it all should be good to go.
 In case some